 Holiday Shrimp Platter

-- Marinated Red Onions MAGIC ELIXIR™
+- Marinated Red Onions MAGIC ELIXIRS™

 - 2 lbs Marina Del Rey Shrimp, shells on and deveined